sqlmapproject/sqlmap/Usage.md

 Switch: `--fresh-queries`

-As you are already familiar with the concept of a session file from the description above, it is good to know that you can ignore the content of that file using option `--fresh-queries`.
+As you are already familiar with the concept of a session file from the description above, it is good to know that you can ignore the query results by using option `--fresh-queries`.
 This way you can keep the session file untouched and for a selected run, avoid the resuming/restoring of queries output.

 ### Use DBMS hex function(s) for data retrieval